 Lydians are widely credit as the first civilization to mint coins around the 7th century BCE.
 The Kingdom of Lydia existed from about 1200 BCE to 546 BCE and at its height, it covered all of western Anatolia.
 These Ancient Coins were made of electrum, an alloy of silver and gold.
 Since then, many other peoples and cultures have used coins as a form of payment.
 The first coins to appear in Greece were found under the Temple of Artemis at Ephesus, produced by either the Lydians or Greek mercenaries.
 After Lydia was conquered by the Persians in 546 BCE, coins were introduced to the Persian Empire.
 Coins were then brought to India by the Achaemenid Empire and the successor kingdoms of Alexander the Great.
-By comparison, the Romans only started minting coins in 326 BCE, which makes them the last western ancient civilization to do so.
+By comparison, the Romans started minting coins rather late around the year 326 BCE.
+Making them the last western ancient civilization to do so.

 Unfortunately, we have limited availability for some of these artefacts, but contrary to many companies ‘selling coins’ online, we actually own the stock presented in the product pages.
 So you won’t receive the usual ‘sourced to order’ message from us.
 What also makes us different from other online coin dealers is that we do not sell anything as an investment.
 We value your online security, and that is why we comply with the Payment Card Industry Data Security Standards, allowing you to pay safely using Paypal, Visa, and Mastercard.

 Because our stock is limited and we update our site regularly with new items, the best way to ensure you don’t miss out on new Ancient Coins in stock is to subscribe to our newsletter.